 From the Labels pane, highlight a label.

-Click and select Add Sub-label.
+Click the vertical ellipsis and select Add sub-label.

 |Assign a label||

-Use to search for a label name.
+Use the Search box to find a label name.

 |Filter by a label||

-Use to search for a label name.
+Use the Search box to find a label name.

 A script key contains an encryption key for an encrypted DevWeb script.
 By assigning a script key to a script, you can run the script without having to expose the encryption key within the script itself.